ccbpeden/meal-tracker/README.md

 * `cd meal-tracker`
 * `npm install`
 * `bower install`
+* place the api-keys.ts file provided to you by the author in the meal-tracker/src/app folder

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.